Documentation Index

 Response Handling

-false, execution completes current node before stopping
+false, execution completes current node before stopping - Default:

 false

-- If no response after timeout, execution continues
+response_timeout_hours: Maximum wait time for response- If no response after timeout, execution continues

 - Default: No timeout (waits indefinitely)